 “Counter terrorism (intelligence based) with the Australian Federal Police.
 I always wanted to get into counter terrorism.
 So, to have a specialisation to do in a master’s, that was everything I was looking for.”

 As promised, here’s another early offer to university option

-At Charles Sturt we hear a lot of stories like Maddie’s and we decided to help – so we developed the Charles Sturt Advantage.
+At Charles Sturt we hear a lot of stories like Maddie’s and we decided to help – so we developed the Charles Sturt Advantage early offer program.

-We recognise that people (like you and Maddie) have so much more to offer than just their academic results – and we’re giving you the chance to get where you want to go (simply by being yourself).
+We recognise that people (like you and Maddie) have so much more to offer than just their academic results – so we’re giving you the chance to get where you want to go, simply by being yourself.

 Here’s Maddie’s message – so listen up.